-Roman Catholics believe repentance is composed of 4 elements; Contrition; confession; satisfaction; absolution.
+Roman Catholics believe repentance is composed of 4 elements; Contrition, confession; satisfaction; absolution.

 Preaching of Repentance.

 Repentance should be used in its proper relation to faith.
-Repent is used infrequently as comparison with believe.
+Repent is used infrequently as a comparison with believe.

 Repentance must never be made a separate condition of salvation.
-Repentance is used as parallel to faith (compare Mt.
+Repentance is used as a parallel to faith (compare Mt.
 3:2 with Jn.
 1:6).
 It is obvious from this comparison that John interprets John the Baptist’s message as a call to faith.